Pandas-DB/pandasdb-crm-comm/README.md

 - 📝 **Documentation**: Improve guides and tutorials
 - 🧪 **Testing**: Help test new features and releases
 - 📱 **New Platforms**: Add support for additional messaging platforms
+- 📧 **Email Integrations**: Enhance Gmail or add other email providers

 ---